 Person Place Thing is an interview show based on this idea: people are particularly engaging when they speak not directly about themselves but about something they care about.
 Guests talk about one person, one place, and one thing that are important to them.
 The result?
 Surprising stories from great speakers.
-Host Randy Cohen will be interviewing sculptor Vinnie Bagwell.
+Host Randy Cohen interviewed sculptor Vinnie Bagwell.

 For twelve years Randy Cohen wrote “The Ethicist,” a weekly column for the The New York Times Magazine.
 His first television work was writing for Late Night with David Letterman for which he won three Emmy awards.
 This live show is also taped and broadcast at a later date on public radio throughout the Northeast (WNYE, 91.5 FM in NYC).